Richard Leaman

 Rear Admiral Richard Derek Leaman, CB, OBE (born 27 July 1956) is a British charity executive and former senior Royal Navy officer.
-Since 2017, he has been chief executive officer of the Tall Ships Youth Trust.
-He was previously CEO of The Guide Dogs for the Blind Association (2010 to 2016).
+Since 2021, he has been Diocesan Secretary and CEO of the Diocese of Bristol.
+He was previously CEO of The Guide Dogs for the Blind Association (2010 to 2016) and CEO of the Tall Ships Youth Trust (2017 to 2020).

 Early life and education

 Leaman was born on 29 July 1956 in Lynton, Devon, England, to Derek Alan Leaman and Jean Rita Leaman.
 He was educated at Torquay Boys' Grammar School, an all-boys state grammar school in Torquay, Devon.
 Later in life, he studied at Manchester Business School and completed the Advanced Management Achievement Course in 2010.

 Career

 Military career

 In 1975, Leaman began one years training at the Britannia Royal Naval College.
 He was commissioned into the Royal Navy in 1976.
 On 1 January 1980, he was promoted to lieutenant and granted seniority in that rank from 1 March 1979.
 In 1982, he attended the Principal warfare officer Course and won the Edgerton Gunnery Prize; he was the youngest ever PWO.
 He was promoted to lieutenant commander on 1 March 1987, to commander in 1991, and to captain in 1996.
 He commanded the offshore patrol vessel HMS Dumbarton Castle from 1991 to 1992, the Type 42 destroyer HMS Cardiff from 1993 to 1994, and Type 22 frigate HMS Cumberland from 1999 to 2000.

 In 2000, having attended the Higher Command and Staff Course, Leaman was promoted to commodore.
 He served as Director of communications for the Royal Navy from 2000 to 2001, Commander of the UK Maritime Task Group (COMUKTG) from 2002 to 2003, and Director of the Higher Command and Staff Course from 2003 to 2005.
-In 2004, having attended the Defence Strategic Leadership Course, he was promoted to rear admiral.
+After attending the Defence Strategic Leadership Course, he was promoted to rear admiral on 6 September 2005.
 He served as Chief of staff at the Allied Maritime Command Naples from 2005 to 2007, and as Deputy Chief of Staff at NATO Strategic Command in Norfolk, Virginia, United States from 2007 to 2009.

 Leaman officially retired from the Royal Navy on 31 March 2010.